Sekuora/.vessel-main-template/README.md

 6. Link the required directories.

 ## Issues
-- While not critical: Ideally the directory of the vcpkg_installed folder should be inside of the .vessel environment (😭).
+- While not critical: Ideally the directory of the vcpkg_installed folder should be inside of the .vessel environment.

 ## Future Ideas
 - Need to work on a cleaner integration and setup.